szarnyasg/duckdb-web/_posts/2021-10-13-windowing.md

 (which is probably much smaller than the original table), and there is no sorting at all.

-This type of query showed up [in a user's blog](https://bwlewis.github.io/duckdb_and_r/last/last.html) and we found that the join query was over 20 times faster on their data set:
+This type of query showed up [in a user's blog](https://bwlewis.github.io/duckdb_and_r/last/last.html) and we found that the join query was over 20 times faster on their dataset:

 <img src="/images/blog/windowing/last-in-group.jpg" alt="Window takes 13 seconds, Join takes half a second" title="Figure 3: Last in Group Join vs Window Comparison" style="max-width:90%;width:90%;height:auto"/>